 2. Do you want a 2D or 3D map?
 3D looks better, but is more expensive.
 While a cheaper 2D map can be better for navigation and way finding.

 3. Do you want a map of a Floor Diagram, City/Area or Campus Map?

 4. Are there non-adjacent locations that need to be represented?

 How many buildings/locations will the map have?

-The number of buildings or locations is a standard question when putting together a quote.
+The number of locations, buildings and major landmarks is a standard question when putting together a quote.

 What reference material will I need to provide?

 The type of reference material needed completely depends on the type of map.
 For a Floor Diagram then we will need blueprints or AutoCAD files of the interior of the building.
 For a campus map depending on the style, we will need current high-resolution oblique aerial photography and/or site plans.
 Satellite imagery and any previous examples of map illustrations are also helpful.